 This course explores critical thinking about design in a range of areas of life and its complexities.
 It starts July 18 and continues for 6 weeks.
 The recorded presentations and subsequent discussion are taking place on google+.
 See http://bit.ly/designcct for other options for participation (incl. for-credit graduate course) and links to more details about the course.
 An overview of the course is below.
 Continue reading

 This post summarizes a set of my innovations in online education that may be grouped under the umbrella of expanding access—expanding the range of influences on the students’ learning and expanding access to the learning materials from courses.
+[August ’19: It needs updating now that wikispaces has closed.]
 Continue reading

 This course explores critical thinking about design in a range of areas of life and its complexities.
 It started July 14 and continues for 3-4 weeks.
 The recorded presentations and subsequent discussion are taking place on google+.
 See http://bit.ly/designcct for other options for participation and links to more details about the course.
 An overview of the course is below.
 Continue reading

 I think I’d have reservations if someone came to my regular college course saying that they didn’t want to attend all the lectures and do most of the assignments, but, instead, wanted to have discussions with students about how to rework the classes, study the diverse learning strategies of other students, make connections with competing theories of epistemology, etc.

 But this kind of discussion often emerges in a connectivist-MOOC so the question might be just how much metaMOOCing can take place in a c-MOOC before it undermines the core purpose of the course?